Hybrid Pixel Detectors for particles detection

 The read-out electronics is built in an industrial CMOS foundry and it can be similar in architecture to the classical front-end topology for microstrip detectors.
 The connection of the detector and the read-out electronics is customarily done by means of the flip-chip bonding technique, where small balls of solder, indium or gold, establish the electrical and mechanical connection between each detection element and its read-out circuit.

-The two-dimensional high‑density connectivity is the key characteristics of the hybrid pixel detector and has three main consequences that are illustrated in
+The two-dimensional high‑density connectivity is the key characteristics of the hybrid pixel detector.

 Any electronics chip must have some ancillary logic to extract the signal from the front-end channels, organize the information, and transmit it out.
 This logic cannot be distributed to all pixel cells, but has to be concentrated and is normally placed close to one edge of the chip.